007revad/Synology_Download_Station_Chrome_Extension/README.md

 Adapted from the original work done by LuukD

 New version DownloadStation_Chrome_Extension version 4.x.x is Chrome manifest 3 compatible.
+- Updated to Chrome manifest 3.
+- Changed to show the 100 newest downloads (instead of the 100 oldest in the previous versions).
+- Changed progressbar for finished downloads to grey.
+- Added check if newer version available (runs when extension loaded and once every 24 hours).
+- Shows in options if there's a newer available from GitHub and provides a link to it.
+- Added buymecoffee and PayPal donate buttons for those who want to support me.

 ### How to install the extension
 1. Download the latest version 4 or later [DownloadStation_Chrome_Extension.zip](https://github.com/007revad/Synology_Download_Station_Chrome_Extension/releases) file.